kevgo/text-runner/textrun-shell/README.md

 ## shell/command and shell/command-output

 The <b type="action/name-full">shell/command</b> action runs a shell command and waits until it finishes.
+The <b type="action/name-full">shell/command-output<b>
+action verifies the output of the most recently executed shell command.

-As an example, here is a little hypothetical Shell
+As an example, here is a little hypothetical Shell tutorial:
-tutorial:

 <a type="extension/runnable-region">